Friday, February 17, 2012

 - Place America Saves Week article(s) in employees newsletter and patron news

 - Enclose an America Saves flier as a payroll stuffer

 - Place a link to America Saves/Washington Saves on Web site and internal network

 If you would like a presenter to come to your site, DFI and/or Washington Jump$tart member organizations can assist with finding a speaker.
-Send a request to email@example.com, firstname.lastname@example.org or contact Amy O’Donnell for more information at email@example.com.
+Send a request to Lyn Peters at DFI (firstname.lastname@example.org), the Washington Jump$tart Coalition (email@example.com) or contact Amy O’Donnell (firstname.lastname@example.org).